Predicting Out-of-Domain Generalization with Neighborhood Invariance: Neighborhood Invariance Measure

-In this section we introduce our manifold smoothness measure.
-We start by motivating our local smoothness definition, then describe how our measure is estimated in practice using samples from a neighborhood distribution.
-Finally we describe how we evaluate the quality of our measure.
+In this section we introduce our neighborhood invariance measure.
+We start by defining the transformation neighborhood of a point, then motivate our formulation of invariance in this neighborhood, and finally show how to estimate it in practice.